-Begin by reviewing the agenda and the assessed standard for this lesson: W.9-10.7.
-Explain that students begin the lesson by refining inquiry questions from Lesson 2, based on search results from

-Lessons 3-5.
-Students learn how to complete a Research Frame Tool as a way to plan/frame research using grouped inquiry questions.
+Begin by reviewing the agenda and the assessed standard for this lesson: W.11-12.7.
+Students begin the lesson by refining inquiry questions from Lesson 2, based on search results from 11.3.2 Lessons 3-5.
+Students learn how to complete a Research Frame Tool as a way to plan research using inquiry questions grouped by theme.
 Students then organize, categorize, and refine their inquiry questions by inquiry path and independently develop a detailed, organized Research Frame.

-Students look at the agenda.
+• Students look at the agenda.